ibm-cloud-docs/Cloudant/guides/mvcc.md

 Finally,
 you delete the old revisions by sending a `DELETE` request to the URLs with the revision we want to delete.

-#### Example request to delete an old document revision, using HTTP
+See the following example request to delete an old document revision by using HTTP:

 ```http
 DELETE https://$ACCOUNT.cloudant.com/products/$_ID?rev=2-61ae00e029d4f5edd2981841243ded13
 ```
 {: codeblock}

-#### Example request to delete an old document revision, using the command line
+See the following example request to delete an old document revision by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/products/$_ID?rev=2-f796915a291b37254f6df8f6f3389121" -X DELETE